 |

-shunting layouts has changed significantly within the
+dedicated shunting layouts has changed significantly

-and how they relate to shunting layouts. |
+layouts, and how they relate to shunting layouts. |

 |